asghara04/light-mag/README.md

 * mysql
 * html/css
 * capacitor
+* ionicons
 ----
-and please let me know if i going wronng somwhere in the project developments, i'll be thankful if you give a start to project💓⭐
+and please let me know if i going wrong somwhere in the project develop, and i'll be thankful if you give a star to project💓⭐